zio/zio/docs/datatypes/concurrency/hub.md

 } yield ()
 ```

 Notice that in this case we used a `Promise` to ensure that the subscription had completed before publishing to the hub.
-The outer `ZManaged` in the return type of `fromHub` made it easy for us to signal when the subscription had occurred by using `tapM` and completing the `Promise`.
+The `ZManaged` in the return type of `fromHubManaged` made it easy for us to signal when the subscription had occurred by using `tapM` and completing the `Promise`.

 Of course in many real applications we don't need this kind of sequencing and just want to subscribe to receive new messages.
-In this case we can use the `unwrapManaged` operator to return a `ZStream` that will automatically handle subscribing and unsubscribing for us.
+In this case we can use the `fromHub` operator to return a `ZStream` that will automatically handle subscribing and unsubscribing for us.

 There is also a `fromHubWithShutdown` variant that shuts down the hub itself when the stream ends.
 This is useful when the stream represents your main application logic and you want to shut down other subscriptions to the hub when the stream ends.